ygaras/data-transformer/README.md

 [![Build Status](https://travis-ci.com/ygaras/data-transformer.svg?branch=master)](https://travis-ci.com/ygaras/data-transformer)

-Data transformer applies series of transformations on csv files to change it from one formate to another.
-It uses [CSV Parse](https://github.com/adaltas/node-csv-parse) for parsing the csv data using nodejs [Streams](https://nodejs.org/api/stream.html) allowing it to deal with large amount of data effictively.
+Data transformer applies series of transformations on csv files to change it from one format to another.
+It uses [CSV Parse](https://github.com/adaltas/node-csv-parse) for parsing the csv data using nodejs [Streams](https://nodejs.org/api/stream.html) allowing it to deal with large amount of data effectively.

 # Installation
 data-transformer can be used as a command line tool or as an npm module.
 The module was developed and tested using node.js v10.15.1.
 For global command line installation: